JuliaRobotics/CameraModels.jl/README.md

 # CameraModels.jl
 Basic Camera Models including pinhole, radial distortion and more.

+# NOTICE

+This package is still in development.

 # TODO List

 - [ ] Copy existing camera code from Caesar.jl and RoME.jl here,